Joe Louis Clark

-Joe Louis Clark (May 8, 1938 – December 29, 2020) was the principal of Eastside High School in Paterson, New Jersey.
-He is also the subject of the 1989 film Lean on Me, starring Morgan Freeman.
-Clark gained public attention in the 1980s for his unconventional and controversial disciplinary measures as the principal of Eastside High.
+Joe Louis Clark (May 8, 1938 – December 29, 2020) was an American educator and administrator, who was best known for his tenure as principal of Eastside High School in Paterson, New Jersey from 1982 to 1989.
+He gained national attention for his unconventional and controversial disciplinary measures while leading the school, and was the subject of the 1989 film Lean on Me, starring Morgan Freeman.

 Early life

 Clark was born in Rochelle, Georgia, on May 8, 1938.
-At the age of 6, Clark and his family moved to Newark, New Jersey, where he would graduate from Central High School.
+At the age of 6, Clark moved with his family to Newark, New Jersey, where he would graduate from Central High School.
 He went on to receive a bachelor's degree from William Paterson College, a master's degree from Seton Hall University, and an honorary doctorate from the U.S. Sports Academy.
 Clark was a Sergeant in the US Army Reserve, where he was assigned as a drill sergeant.
 He was selected for honoris causa membership in Omicron Delta Kappa in 1997 at SUNY Plattsburgh.

 Career

+Clark began his career at the elementary school level, and later ran the camps and playgrounds system for Essex County, New Jersey.

+Eastside High School

+In 1982, he was appointed principal of Eastside High.

 Clark was seen as an educator who was not afraid to get tough on difficult students, one who would often carry a bullhorn or a baseball bat at school.
+When criticized for this, Clark explained the bat was never meant to be used as a weapon, but rather as a metaphor for life: "A student could either strike out or hit a home run."

 During his time as principal, Clark expelled over 300 students who were frequently tardy or absent from school, sold or used drugs in school, or caused trouble in school.
-Though some argue that his tough practices made the school far safer its academic accomplishments remained woefully inadequate.
+Though some argue that his tough practices made the school far safer, its academic accomplishments remained woefully inadequate.
 "While math scores are up 6% during Clark's reign, reading scores have barely budged: they remain in the bottom third of the nation's high school seniors.
 While a few more students are going to college -- 211, up from 182 in 1982 -- Clark has lost considerable ground in the battle against dropouts: when he arrived, Eastside's rate was 13%; now [in 1988] it is 21%."
-After his tenure as principal of Eastside High, Clark later served as director of the Essex County Detention House in Newark, New Jersey, a juvenile detention facility.
+In 1986, he had the school's doors chained shut to keep intruders away, though city officials eventually ordered them to be removed, saying that the practice represented a violation of fire safety laws.